bergkvist/ttk4147/miniproject/README.md

 Notice how the controller is not able to keep up with everything it needs to do here.
 The SET-responses are delayed by several periods, and the observed state is chaotic (although it still manages to reach the reference somehow).
 Perhaps the most clear sign, is that in order to run everything, it uses almost twice as much time as is available.
 Maybe this is a hint that twice the period will be close to perfect.
 ![img](results/plot5_1ms.png)
 #### Period: 2 ms
 Notice how everything just works for a period of 2 ms. This is likely rather close to the minimum period - and is in that sense optimal.
+On average, the server will receive a control signal (u) before sending out a new observed state (y), which is desirable, because it means the control-signal received corresponds to the most recent observed state.
 ![img](results/plot5_2ms.png)
 #### Period: 3 ms
 A slightly more chaotic overswing than when using a period of 2 ms.